AndyButland/UmbracoMapper/ReadMe.md

 #### Properties

-**AssetsRootUrl** - If set allows the population of mapped MediaFile's **DomainWithUrl** property with an absolute URL.
+**AssetsRootUrl** (string) - If set allows the population of mapped MediaFile's **DomainWithUrl** property with an absolute URL.
 Useful only in the context where a CDN is used for distributing media files rather than them being served from the web server via relative links.

 #### Methods